Notice of Petition and Hearing

 May 01 2026

-The Montana Department of Natural Resources and Conservation (DNRC) has received two-citizen initiated petitions to close two tracts of state trust land near Gallatin Gateway, Montana to all recreational use.
+The Montana Department of Natural Resources and Conservation (DNRC) received two-citizen initiated petitions to close two tracts of state trust land near Gallatin Gateway, Montana to all recreational use.

 Petition to close state trust land located along Axtell Anceney Road and along High Flat Road in Gallatin County.